 Caring for Your Bamboo Steamer

 Again, before using a brand new steamer, you may want to soak the bottom layer (just the rim that comes in contact with the wok or pan) in water for 30 minutes or so, to ensure that it doesn’t scorch or burn.
 After using it, just make sure it is fully dried out before storing, or it may form mold.

 To clean your bamboo steamer, wash with a sponge and mild dish soap, and immediately rinse thoroughly.

-Let the steamer air dry for at least 2 days before storing to prevent any mildew.
+Let the steamer air dry for at least 2 days before storing to prevent any mold or mildew.

 Do not put your bamboo steamer in the dishwasher.
 Do not soak it in water in the sink for more than 5 minutes.